John Hubley: Independent success with Storyboard, Inc. 1952–1969

 Following the success of the Maypo spot, John and Faith turned their attention to producing more short films.
 Their next film, Harlem Wednesday (1957), marked the first time John and Faith were credited alongside one another on-screen (though Faith is credited as Faith Elliott).
-The film, an experimental montage of paintings by Gregorio Prestopino with a score by Carter, further explored the Hubleys’ desires to push animation towards modern art.
-Their next film, Tender Game (1958), included an unused track by Fitzgerald from Finian’s Rainbow.
+The film, an experimental montage of paintings by Gregorio Prestopino with a score by Carter, further explored the Hubleys' desires to push animation towards modern art.
+Their next film, Tender Game (1958), included an unused track by Fitzgerald from Finian's Rainbow.
 Hubley experimented with multiple exposure effects on the film to give it a distinct look and dimensionality.
-Mark Hubley would later remark “the film has always struck me…as a love letter between [John and Faith], the figures…look like mom and dad”.
+Mark Hubley would later remark "the film has always struck me...as a love letter between [John and Faith], the figures...look like mom and dad".
 The film won the grand prize at both the Venice Film Festival and the Montevideo Film Festival.
-Hubley was inspired by his earlier work on the Mr. Magoo films with Jim Bauckus to experiment with films centered around improvised dialogue, as he often encouraged Baukus to riff in the studio.
-In 1958, Hubley recorded his sons Mark (aged 6) and Ray (aged 3) his sons playing a game where they search for a “Moonbird”, referring to a pet bird the family had lost recently by leaving a window open.
+Hubley was inspired by his earlier work on the Mr. Magoo films with Jim Backus to experiment with films centered around improvised dialogue, as he often encouraged Backus to riff in the studio.
+In 1958, Hubley recorded his sons Mark (aged 6) and Ray (aged 3) his sons playing a game where they search for a "Moonbird", referring to a pet bird the family had lost recently by leaving a window open.
 Faith edited the conversations together into a narrative, and John enlisted Ed Smith and former UPA director Robert Cannon for animation.
 The resulting film, Moonbird (1959), marked one of the earliest examples of using real children voices in an animated film.
 Moonbird won the Academy Award for Best Animated Short in 1960, becoming the first independent film to win in the category.
-The success of Moonbird caught the attention of Susan Burnett, the film officer of the United Nations Children’s Fund (UNICEF), who commissioned the Hubleys to make a film for UNICEF.
-For the first time, Hubley used the voices of all of he and Faith’s children, though most of their vocals are gurgles and mumbles made by his infant daughters Emily and Georgia.
-The film, Children of the Sun (1960), addressed “how hunger affects the world’s children”.
+The success of Moonbird caught the attention of Susan Burnett, the film officer of the United Nations Children's Fund (UNICEF), who commissioned the Hubleys to make a film for UNICEF.
+For the first time, Hubley used the voices of all of he and Faith's children, though most of their vocals are gurgles and mumbles made by his infant daughters Emily and Georgia.
+The film, Children of the Sun (1960), addressed "how hunger affects the world's children".